The Masters Odds & Betting Tips

 - Competitive odds & places

 For a tournament which has so many twists and turns, it’s only right that you can bet on most of them.
 To see the full range of Masters betting lines, be sure to check your selected sportsbook, but here are some expert Masters betting tips and picks from us.

 Traditionally, betting on the favourite for The Masters won’t get you the best value, but there are some exceptions.
-Brooks Koepka is favourite for almost every major in 2020, with odds floating around 11/1.
+Brooks Koepka was favourite for every major at the start of 2020, with odds floating around 11/1.
 A bet on him winning his first green jacket is a strong one and if you’re feeling more conservative, an E/W bet is even safer.
 Most sportsbooks will pay around 5-7 places for the tournament and Koepka has finished 5th or better in every major since July 2018.